IDAPs and DPS

 It is important that you obtain an ignition interlock device from a provider that is registered by the Oklahoma Board of Tests.
 There are many interlock device providers; however, only a handful are approved for use by the Oklahoma Department of Public Safety.
 Your interlock device will not be accepted, if it is not installed by an approved vender within the State of Oklahoma.
 The following is a link to currently approved Ignition Interlock providers in Oklahoma:

-IDAP is a “voluntary” program within the Department of Public Safety.
+IDAP in Oklahoma is a “voluntary” program within the Department of Public Safety.
 Its purpose is to encourage driver’s with a DUI or APC to install an ignition interlock device in their vehicle.
 Drivers must apply to participate in IDAP.
-Upon DPS accepting you into the IDAP program; you must enroll in the program.
+Upon DPS accepting you into the Oklahoma IDAP program; you must enroll in the program.
 The following are important considerations:

-Benefits of IDAP
+Benefits of IDAP in Oklahoma

 - Your license will not be revoked or suspended for participating in IDAP;